openedx/edx-platform/docs/source/drag_and_drop_input.rst

 is provided.
 Otherwise, there will be no way to tell which draggable is at what coordinate, or over what target.
 Label and icon attributes are optional.
 If they are provided they will be used, otherwise, you can have an empty draggable.
-The path is relative to 'course_folder/static/images/' folder.
+The path is relative to 'course_folder' folder, for example, /static/images/img1.png.

 target tag
 ----------